 Do you live in a thin-walled apartment and can’t stand your neighbors’ music?
 Does the noise you’re your kid’s room drive you crazy?
-Then, it is time you learned how to soundproof a room.
+Then, it is time you learned how to use sound absorbing panels to soundproof a room.

 Today’s houses can be very noisy, thanks to high-tech audio and video devices, open floor plans, noisy neighborhoods, etc. Fortunately, there are several soundproofing measures you can take to create a quieter home.

 Let’s explore how to soundproof a room using various techniques that you can do yourself and make your home more habitable.